New loans in the economy in detail

 Note

-These are net new loans, i.e. genuinely new loans (excluding refinancing and other arrangements) including increases (including increases for refinancing and other arrangements).
+These are net new loans, i.e. actual new loans (excluding refinancing and other arrangements) including increases (including increases for refinancing and other arrangements).

-The data in the chart are unadjusted for calendar and seasonal effects, but the commentary reflects the CBA's estimate of seasonally adjusted data.
+The data on the left axis of the chart are unadjusted for calendar and seasonal effects, but the commentary reflects the CBA's estimate of seasonally adjusted data, which are also the basis for the calculation of the credit impulse as a % of nominal GDP on the right axis.

 Total non-financial corporations = CZK + EUR loans.